-be drawn out in evidence and taken out of context.
-Where these notes are shared outside of a therapeutic environment, the potential for misunderstanding is serious, and this is enhanced by the internalised myths that the judge may also possess and which may impact upon the exercise of their judicial discretion.
-WLS NSW is of the opinion that this potential for misinterpretation is equally a risk for records relating to the experiences of victims of family violence.
+upon the exercise of their judicial discretion.115 WLS NSW is of the opinion that this potential for misinterpretation is equally a risk for records relating to the experiences of victims of family violence.

-As Angela Jones writes, '[c]ounselling communications are inherently problematic as regards reliability and may adversely affect the administration of justice.'
-If they are to be admitted as evidence, it has been argued that they should first undergo a detailed analysis of the methods used to gather and evaluate the information recorded in them.
+Additionally if '[c]ounselling communications are inherently problematic as regards reliability and may adversely affect the administration of justice', 116 and they are to be admitted into evidence, they should first undergo a detailed analysis of the methods used to gather and evaluate the information recorded in them.
+117

-The awareness of counsellors and psychologists that their notes may be used in this way is forcing them to consider leaving information out of their notes to mitigate this risk.
-This practice limits their ability and the ability of future healthcare providers to be informed about each stage of the patient's healing process, and therefore limits their ability to provide comprehensive treatment to assist in their journey to recovery.
-WLS NSW is also concerned that if counsellors omit relevant disclosures by victims of family violence this may have the unintended consequence of allowing an inference to be drawn during litigation that the violence did not occur or that the victim has overstated it in their other evidence.
+WLS NSW is also aware that counsellors and psychologists alter their note taking practices, including excluding information, in order to mitigate the risk that their notes may be read and used by a third, and sometimes hostile, party.118 This practice limits their ability and the ability of future healthcare providers to be informed about each stage of the patient's healing process, and therefore limits the opportunity to provide comprehensive treatment.119 WLS NSW is also concerned that if counsellors omit relevant disclosures by victims of family violence this may have the unintended consequence of allowing an inference to be drawn during litigation that the violence did not occur or that the victim has overstated it in their other evidence.